AdobeDocs/experience-platform.en/help/dashboards/permissions.md

 >
 >You do not have to enable all permissions for all users.
 Depending on your organization's structure, you may wish to create separate product profiles for certain users and grant limited access (such as read-only).

-After all of the permissions have been added, select **Save** to return to the product profile.
+After permissions have been added, select **Save** to return to the product profile.

 ![](images/admin-console/dashboard-permissions.png)

-When you return to the product profile, you can verify that the permissions have been added by confirming that the **Dashboards** row shows "4 of 4 included".
+When you return to the product profile, you can verify that the permissions have been added by confirming that the **Dashboards** row shows "2 of 2 included".

 ![](images/admin-console/product-permissions-included.png)